getflywheel/local-components/README.md

 Take a quick look at our [living component documentation](https://master--62d18352969d7c650b935483.chromatic.com/).

-In additional to a quickly growing set of React components, we also have SVGs, SASS partials, and more to come.
+In addition to a quickly growing set of React components, we also have SVGs, SASS partials, and more to come.

 ## Installation